-The FOTR Benthic Macroinvertebrate Monitoring Program Fall 2019 Report covers benthic macroinvertebrate monitoring at 30 sites on the Rouge River, tributaries and branches.
-Of the 30 sites sampled in fall 2020, the average Stream Quality Index (SQI) was fair (27).
-Sites averaged 11 taxa and 2 EPT (mayfly, stonefly, and caddisfly families).
+The FOTR Benthic Macroinvertebrate Monitoring Program Fall 2021 Report covers benthic macroinvertebrate monitoring at 36 sites on the Rouge River, tributaries and branches.
+Of the 36 sites sampled in fall 2021, the average Stream Quality Index (SQI) was fair (30).
+Sites averaged 13 taxa and 2 EPT (mayfly, stonefly, and caddisfly families).
 No sites had an excellent SQI.
-Six sites rated good, 21 sites were fair, and three sites scored poor.
-The number of taxa found at sites was highest at John1.
+Twelve (12) sites rated good, 21 sites were fair, and two (2) sites scored poor.

-All 30 sites sampled had three or more years of past data.
-Of these, 80% were stable, 3% were improving and 17% were declining.
-Compared to fall 2019, fewer sites are stable, fewer sites were improving, and more were declining.
+Thirty-two (32) sites sampled had three or more years of past data.
+Of these, 72% were stable, 22% were improving and 6% were declining.
+Compared to fall 2020, fewer sites are stable, more sites were improving, and more were declining.

-The Rouge River Benthic Monitoring Program Spring 2021 Report covers benthic macroinvertebrate monitoring at 35 sites.
-Fifty-four percent (54%) of sampled sites had fair SQI scores.
-One (1) site rated excellent, 11 sites rated good, 19 sites rated fair, and four (4) sites rated poor.
-Macroinvertebrate families considered sensitive were found at nine (9) sites.
+The Rouge River Benthic Monitoring Program Spring 2022 Report covers benthic macroinvertebrate monitoring at 29 sites.
+Forty-five percent (45%) of sampled sites had fair SQI scores.
+No sites were rated excellent, 10 sites rated good, 13 sites rated fair, and six (6) sites rated poor.